ethereum/hive/simulators/eth2/withdrawals/README.md

   <details>
   <summary>Click for details</summary>

-  - Start two validating nodes on either Capella/Shanghai or Bellatrix/Merge genesis (Depending on test case)
+  - Start two validating nodes on Bellatrix/Merge genesis
+  - Capella/Shanghai transition occurs on Epoch 1
-  - All genesis validators have BLS withdrawal credentials
+  - Half genesis validators have BLS withdrawal credentials
-  - Sign and submit BLS-To-Execution-Changes of all validators to change withdrawal credentials to different execution addresses
+  - If any of the clients supports receiving BLS-To-Execution-Changes during Bellatrix, sign and submit half of the BLS validators during the first epoch.
+  - Wait for Capella fork
+  - Submit the remaining BLS-To-Execution-Changes to all nodes
-  - Verify on the beacon state that withdrawal credentials are updated
+  - Wait and verify on the beacon state that withdrawal credentials are updated
-  - Verify on the execution client that all validators partially withdraw (Balances above 1 gwei)
+  - Verify on the execution client:

-  * [x] Test on Capella/Shanghai genesis
+    - All active validators' balances increase

   * [x] Test on Bellatrix/Merge genesis, submit BLS-To-Execution-Changes before transition to Capella/Shanghai
   * [x] Test on Bellatrix/Merge genesis, submit BLS-To-Execution-Changes after transition to Capella/Shanghai

   </details>

-* [ ] BLS-To-Execution-Changes of Exited/Slashed Validators
+* [x] BLS-To-Execution-Changes of Exited/Slashed Validators
   <details>
   <summary>Click for details</summary>

   - Start two validating nodes on Bellatrix/Merge genesis
-  - Genesis must contain at least 128 validators
-  - All genesis validators have BLS withdrawal credentials
   - Capella/Shanghai transition occurs on Epoch 1
-  - During Epoch 0 of the Beacon Chain:
-    [ ] Slash 32 validators
-    [x] Exit 32 validators
+  - Total of 128 Validators, 64 for each validating node
-  - Sign and submit BLS-To-Execution-Changes of all validators to change withdrawal credentials to different execution addresses
+  - Half genesis validators have BLS withdrawal credentials
+  - 1 every 8 validators start on Voluntary Exit state
+  - 1 every 8 validators start on Slashed state
+  - If any of the clients supports receiving BLS-To-Execution-Changes during Bellatrix, sign and submit half of the BLS validators during the first epoch.
+  - Wait for Capella fork
+  - Submit the remaining BLS-To-Execution-Changes to all nodes
+  - Wait and verify on the beacon state that withdrawal credentials are updated
   - Verify on the beacon state:
     - Withdrawal credentials are updated
-    - Validators' balances drop to zero
+    - Fully exited validators' balances drop to zero
-  - Verify on the execution client that exited/slashed validators fully withdraw
+  - Verify on the execution client:
+    - All active validators' balances increase
+    - Fully exited validators' balances are equal to the full withdrawn amount

+  * [x] Test on Bellatrix/Merge genesis, submit BLS-To-Execution-Changes before transition to Capella/Shanghai
+  * [x] Test on Bellatrix/Merge genesis, submit BLS-To-Execution-Changes after transition to Capella/Shanghai

   </details>